-Option Description Example A Example B global numsplit 3global numsplit 2global distroot d:/myappsglobal distroot d:/d:/temp/src/apps/a.datd:/temp/list.pdfd:/temp/src/apps/test2.tcld:/temp/mymk.tcl Output: Output: (distroot) (stem) d:/myapps/apps/a.dat d:/myapps/apps/test2.tcl (distroot) (ster d:/place/list.pdf d:/place/mymk.tcl mgrdiff Reserved for future use.
-1 = to activate comparison with existing resources for service.
-0 = to turn off. loglvl Defines the log tracing level.
+Option Description Example A Example B global numsplit 3 global distroot d:/myapps d:/temp/src/apps/a.dat d:/temp/src/apps/test2.tc l global numsplit 2 global distroot d:/plac d:/temp/list.pdf d:/temp/mymk.tcl Output: Output: (distroot) (stem) d:/myapps/apps/a.dat d:/myapps/apps/test2.tcl (distroot) (stem d:/place/list.pdf d:/place/mymk.tcl mgrdiff Reserved for future use.
+1 = to activate comparison with exis service. ting resources for 0 = to turn off. loglvl Defines the log tracing level.
 A value of 3 will show informational log messages.
 A value greater than 3 will show debugging log messages. logfile Specifies the name of log file. host Defines the name and port (in URL format) of the host Radia Configuration Server.
-For example: radia://localhost:3464 path Defines the Radia Database path to the file and domain to which the package will be published, for example, PRIMARY.SOFTWARE. filescan { body } Specifies the control information for file scanner.
-The configuration file sample shows two filescan sections, to indicate that multiple filescan functions are supported.
-However, if you are performing only one filescan function, you must delete the additional section.
-Note: This applies only when intyp e is set to scan.
+For example: radia://localhost:3464 path Defines the Radia Database path to the file and domain to which the package will be published, for example, PRIMARY.SOFTWARE. filescan {body} Specifies the control information for configuration file sample shows two indicate that multiple filescan fun However, if you are performing only function, you must delete the addition filescan sections, to actions are supported. one filescan Note: This applies only when intyp e is set to SCAN.
 Each filescan must contain the fol llowing options: dir - Directory to scan.

-Option Description

-used in distroot - Optional root directory for distribution to be used in the creation of PATH class instance.
-If omitted, the root is derived by applying the value of numsplit to dir. numsplit - Ordinal position in which to split file paths into root and stem (starting with the drive letter on Win32 systems, and the first directory on UNIX platforms).
+Option Descrip Description used in distroot - Optional root directory for distribution to be used in the creation of PATH class instance.
+If omitted, the root is derived by applying the value of numsplit to dir. root and systems root tha of PATH resulting numsplit - Ordinal position in which to split file paths into root and stem (starting with the drive letter on Win32 systems, and the first directory on UNIX platforms).
 The root that results from the split will be used in the creation of PATH class instances, unless distroot is specified.
 The resulting stem is used to create the class instances as specified in the filters.{class} option.

-root ar system root th of PAT resulti

-Value Full path Root Stem

-0 c:/program files/my app empty c:/program files/my app

-1 c:/program files/my app c:/ program files/m app

-0 /work/myapp empty /work/myapp

-1 /work/myapp /work /myapp

-minim 0 will r rather depth will sc: specifi Important Note: We recommend that you specify a minimum value of 1 on Win32 platforms, because a value o will result in the drive letter being included in the ster- rather than the root. depth - Defines how may directory levels the file scanne will scan, starting with (and including) the directory specified for dir.
-A value of -1 is a special case that tell the file scanner to scan to any depth.
-Scan depth cases a the file scanner e directory case that tells
+Value Full path Root Stem 0 c:/program files/my app empty c:/program files/my app 1 c:/program files/my app c:/ program files/my app 0 /work/myapp empty /work/myapp 1 /work/myapp /work /myapp minimu 0 will re Important Note: We recommend that you specify a minimum value of 1 on Win32 platforms, because a value of 0 will result in the drive letter being included in the stem, rather than the root. will scar specified depth - Defines how may directory levels the file scanner will scan, starting with (and including) the directory specified for dir.
+A value of -1 is a special case that tells the file scanner to scan to any depth.
+Scan depth cases are: depth result -1 root directory and all of its su ubdirectories 0 root directory only , 1 root directory and its files >1 root directory and depth its files do wn to the specified

-depth depth result

--1 -1 root directory and all of its subdirectories

-0 0 root directory only

-1 1 root directory and its files

-ro